puzuka/social-auth-swift-ui/README.md

 # Architecture

-Apply Clean Architecture + MVVM (with BloC used to replace the traditional ViewModel).
+Apply Clean Architecture + MVVM (with ViewModel used to replace the traditional ViewModel).

 ```
 |-----------------  Layers  ------------------|